DELLEMC-Consulting-Singapore/CBA_SuperBorker_MVP/README.md

 # CBA_SuperBorker_MVP

+# Middleware
+The Flask application provids endpoints for various functionalities such as devbox creation, message handling with RabbitMQ, LDAP user validation and database interaction.

+### Steps to Execute the Python Flask file :
+To install the necessary dependencies, run the following command:

+    pip install -r requirements.txt

 ### Steps to Execute the Python Flask file :

 #### Update the parameter file "index.json" with ARIA API, Worker node IP Addresses & Worker node Port